mohandattagit/Prediction-of-mine-vs-rock/README.md

 NumPy stands for Numerical Python. to check out more about this
 # pandas library
 Pandas is a Python library that is used for faster data analysis, data cleaning and data pre-processing.
-Pandas is built on top of numpy.
  Pandas is built on top of numpy.
 So, numpy gets some superpower with pandas.
 You might have heard about data-frames, which is a common term in machine learning
  # sklearn.model_selection
  The package sklearn.model_selection offers a lot of functionalities related to model selection and validation, including the following: Cross-validation; Learning curves; Hyperparameter tuning; Cross-validation is a set of techniques that combine the measures of prediction performance to get more accurate model estimations.